Michael Myers Is Back For A New ‘Halloween,’ But Where Does It Fit In The Timeline Of The Franchise?

 There are so many old-school feelings and references in this movie and it makes sense that writers and the studio decided to ignore all other sequels.
 When it comes down to it, Halloween (2018) fits into the timeline of the franchise right behind Halloween (1978).

 Fans of the Halloween franchise can enjoy all of the movies that they want to, and they can continue to think of it as a running storyline.
-The only problem now is that it will truly end once they hit Halloween (2018) the second through tenth movies cease to exist in that theatrical world.
+The only problem now is that it will truly end once they hit Halloween (2018) the second through 10th movies cease to exist in that theatrical world.

 Jamie Lee Curtis is returning as Laurie Strode for only the second time, according to the timeline, and she’s ready to kill Michael Myers once and for all.